dwjackson/ctache/README.md

 clang in any reasonably modern version thereof.
 I've tested it with both GCC-4.8 and clang-3.6 and they both work.

+### Dependencies

+Ctache has only one dependency other than a working C99-compatible compiler.
+It requires the libyaml library.
+At the time of this writing the version of the library is 0.1.6 and it is available [here](http://pyyaml.org/wiki/LibYAML).
+It should be available in the package manager for your operating system.
+I got it from [pkgsrc](https://www.pkgsrc.org/) on my OS X machine, apt-get on my Ubuntu machine and from the ports tree on my FreeBSD machine.

+### Compiling

 To build Ctache, you need to have CMake installed.
 To build:

 ```sh